nimisaya/codetaito/README.md

 ## Learnt

-I created this to learn react and <canvas>.
+I created this to learn react and canvas.
 I've enjoyed learning things like:

 - Working with React Router
 - React hooks (useState, useEffect, useLayoutEffect, useRef) and custom hooks (useDropdown)